Adjective Phrase

 • After.
 The cat, fast and agile, jumped over the fence.

-Second, an adjective phrase should never be used alone; it must always be used to modify another word.
+Second, an adjective phrase should not stand alone without modifying a noun or pronoun.
 It exists to give meaning to something else and doesn't have any on its own.

 Third, if the adjective phrase is nonessential or adds extra information, use commas to set it off.